 As you can see, your guests’ first names will automatically populate in the email greeting based on the individual guests you select on the Guest List.
 For guests who are grouped together as a party on the Guest List — such as a couple or family — the first names of all guests in that grouping will be included in the email message, regardless of the email address to which you send the message.

-A family grouped as a party on the Guest List (Notice how Emilia is the only guest in the group with an email address listed.)
+A family grouped as a party on the Guest List (Notice how Emily is the only guest in the group with an email address listed.)

 The pop-up that appears after initiating the message (or eCard) process (Note that you will receive this pop-up for any guests that don’t have an email address listed.
-In this case, because Jamie Dixon and Jennifer Dixon are grouped with Emilia Dixon [who has an email address listed], you can disregard this pop-up.)
+In this case, because Richard Gilmore is grouped with Emily Gilmore [who has an email address listed], you can disregard this pop-up.)

 Send General Messages for Unexpected Events